United Nations Assistance Mission for Iraq: Leadership

 UNAMI is headed by the Special Representative of the UN Secretary-General (SRSG) for Iraq, who is supported by the Deputy Special Representative for Iraq for Political, Electoral and Constitutional Support, who oversees political and human rights affairs; and the Deputy Special Representative for Iraq, Resident and Humanitarian Coordinator, who oversees UN humanitarian and development efforts.
 The Mission is administered by the United Nations Department of Political Affairs and supported by the Department of Peacekeeping Operations and the Department of Field Support.

 Ashraf Jehangir Qazi (2004–2005): Qazi was appointed SRSG in July 2004 and remained in position until September 2007.

 Staffan de Mistura (2005–2009): De Mistura has a Swedish mother and an Italian father.
 He was appointed SRSG in September 2007.
 De Mistura remained in his position until July 2009.

 Ad Melkert (2009–2011): Melkert is from the Netherlands.
 Melkert studied political science at the University of Amsterdam.
 Melkert was appointed SRSG in July 2009.

 Martin Kobler (2011–2013): Kobler is from Germany.
 Kobler was appointed SRSG in August 2011.

 Nickolay Mladenov (2013–2015): Mladenov is from Bulgaria.
 In 1995, he graduated from the University of National and World Economy, majoring in international relations.
 The following year he obtained an MA in war studies from King's College London.
 Mladenov was appointed as SRSG in August 2013.
 Mladenov remained in his post until February 2015, when he was appointed UN Special Coordinator for the Middle East Peace Process.

 Ján Kubiš (2015–2019): Kubiš was appointed SRSG in February 2015.
 Kubiš is from Slovakia.
 Kubiš studied international relations at the University of Moscow.
 Kubiš remained in his post until December 2018.
 In January 2019, Kubiš was appointed United Nations Special Coordinator for Lebanon.

 Jeanine Hennis-Plasschaert (2019–2024): Jeanine Hennis-Plasschaert of the Netherlands was appointed SRSG in 2019, succeeding Ján Kubiš of Slovakia in December 2018.
 The Deputy Special Representative for Political, Electoral and Constitutional Affairs was Alice Walpole of the United Kingdom, While Ghulam Isaczai of Afghanistan served as the Deputy Special Representative responsible for humanitarian and development efforts.

-Mohammed Al Hassan (2024–present): Mohamed Al Hassan of the Sultanate of Oman was appointed SRSG of the mission in 2024, succeeding Jeanine Hennis-Plasschaert of the Netherlands in July 2024.
+Mohammed Al Hassan (2024–2025): Mohamed Al Hassan of the Sultanate of Oman was appointed SRSG of the mission in 2024, succeeding Jeanine Hennis-Plasschaert of the Netherlands in July 2024.

 In 2023, there were approximately 648 personnel, 251 international staff and 397 national staff working for UNAMI.

 Mandate

-The current mandate of UNAMI was extended to 31 December 2025, adopted on 31 May 2024.
-Its task is to support Iraq against terrorism, reaffirm the independence, sovereignty, unity, and territorial integrity of Iraq, and to promote the Government of Iraq's to promote reforms, actions on displaced peoples, human rights, and more.
+The final mandate of UNAMI was extended to 31 December 2025, adopted on 31 May 2024.
+Its task was to support Iraq against terrorism, reaffirm the independence, sovereignty, unity, and territorial integrity of Iraq, and to promote the Government of Iraq's to promote reforms, actions on displaced peoples, human rights, and more.

-The mandate functions to provide electoral assistance to Iraq:
+The mandate functioned to provide electoral assistance to Iraq: